-Worldwide, breast cancer is the most commonly diagnosed cancer and the leading cause of cancer deaths in women, with over 650,000 deaths in 2020.^{2,3} HER2-targeted agents have improved outcomes in HER2-positive breast cancer, but most patients receiving 1L therapy do not respond to current therapies, develop resistance, or eventually relapse.^{4,5}
+Worldwide, breast cancer is the most commonly diagnosed cancer and the leading cause of cancer deaths in women, with over 650,000 deaths in 2020.^{2,3} HER2-targeted agents have improved outcomes in HER2-positive breast cancer, but some patients receiving 1L therapy do not respond to current therapies, develop resistance, or eventually relapse.^{4,5}

-HER2-positive breast cancer accounts for approximately 20% of all breast cancers.^{6,7} Zanidatamab, also known as ZW25, is a novel HER2-targeted bispecific antibody that binds in a trans fashion to two non-overlapping extracellular domains of HER2, resulting in more potent effector function compared with trastuzumab, a monospecific HER2 antibody.8-10
+HER2-positive breast cancer accounts for approximately 20% of all breast cancers.6 Zanidatamab, also known as ZW25, is a novel HER2-targeted bispecific antibody that binds in a trans fashion to two non-overlapping extracellular domains of HER2, resulting in more potent effector function compared with trastuzumab, a monospecific HER2 antibody.7-9

-Zanidatamab's unique binding properties result in: receptor clustering, internalization and downregulation; inhibition of growth factor-dependent and -independent tumor cell proliferation; antibody-dependent cellular cytotoxicity, phagocytosis, and complementdependent cytotoxicity.8
+Zanidatamab's unique binding properties result in multiple mechanisms of action, including receptor clustering, internalization, and downregulation; inhibition of growth factor-dependent and -independent tumor cell proliferation; complement-dependent cytotoxicity; and antibody-dependent cellular cytotoxicity and phagocytosis.

-Zanidatamab, both with chemotherapy and as a single agent, has demonstrated antitumor activity and a manageable safety profile in advanced HER2-positive breast cancer11 and HER2-positive gastric/gastroesophageal junction adenocarcinoma.
-12,13 In advanced HER2-positive breast cancer, zanidatamab is being evaluated with docetaxel as 1L therapy (NCT04276493).11 in the neoadjuvant or adjuvant setting is permitted if completed ≥12 months ago. °Patients enrolled under the original protocol received zanidatamab 30 mg/kg, and patients enrolled under the protocol amendment received zanidatamab 1800 mg.
-Flat dose of zanidatamab was implemented in the protocol amendment based on PK data, which showed comparable exposure between weight-based and flat dosing. ^dPer RECIST v1.1 per INV.
-Abbreviations: DCR, disease control rate; DoR, duration of response; ECOG PS, Eastern Cooperative Oncology Group performance status; FISH, fluorescence in situ hybridization; HER2, human epidermal growth factor receptor 2; IHC, immunohistochemistry; INV, investigator; IV, intravenous; ORR, objective response rate; OS, overall survival; PFS, progression-free survival; PK, pharmacokinetic; Q3W, every 3 weeks; RECIST v1.1, Response Evaluation Criteria in Solid Tumors version 1.1.
+Zanidatamab, in combination with chemotherapy, has demonstrated antitumor activity and a manageable safety profile in advanced HER2-positive breast cancer10 and HER2-positive gastric/gastroesophageal junction adenocarcinoma.
+11,12 In advanced cancer, zanidatamab is being evaluated with docetaxel as 1L therapy (NCT04276493).10 in the neoadjuvant or adjuvant setting is permitted if completed ≥12 months ago. °Patients enrolled under the original protocol received zanidatamab 30 mg/kg, and patients enrolled under the protocol amendment received zanidatamab 1800 mg.
+Flat dose of zanidatamab was implemented in the protocol amendment based on PK data, which showed comparable exposure between weight-based and flat dosing. ^dContinuation of docetaxel treatment is at the discretion of the investigator after Cycle 6.
+Per RECIST v1.1 per INV.
+Abbreviations: AE, adverse event; DCR, disease control rate; DoR, duration of response; ECOG PS, Eastern Cooperative Oncology Group performance status; FISH, fluorescence in situ hybridization; HER2, human epidermal growth factor receptor 2; IHC, immunohistochemistry; INV, investigator; IV, intravenous; ORR, objective response rate; OS, overall survival; PFS, progression-free survival; PK, pharmacokinetic; SAE, serious adverse event; Q3W, every 3 weeks; RECIST v1.1, Response Evaluation Criteria in Solid Tumors version 1.1.